First Comes Love, Then Comes Murder

 Who's in this photo?

 Well, that's me.
+Oh, I know.

-So we're talking, and I was, this must have been 1977 when I was born.
+So we're talking, and I was, this might must have been 1977 when I was born.
+So we were a happy family, the three of us.

 Lauren's father could be described as like the life of the party.
+Very, very involved in Lauren's life and

 they had a really great relationship.
+He was a really great guy.

+Lauren's mom was one of a kind.
 She was just so warm and so sweet.

+She was gorgeous.
 I mean, she just had these beautiful eyes.

 She was like a second mother to me, really.
+And she was just very caring and loving.

 And Lauren was definitely the apple of her eye.

-On May 2nd in 2001, Lauren Prier is 23 years old, living in her own apartment not far from her parents' home.
+On May 2nd, in 2001, Lauren Prier is 23 years old, living in her own apartment not far from her parents' home.
+Walk us through what happened that morning.

 My mom and I talked on the phone every single day.
+Every morning.

-I called my mom in her office and her friend Gail was like, oh, she's not in yet.
+That was our routine.
+I called my mom in her office, and her friend Gail was like, Oh, she's not in yet.

 But I was told to tell you that if you called to call your father, and then I knew something was weird.

 With signs of a violent struggle and police on the way, the question now is: where is Leslie Prier?
+They pulled their guns and they screamed, like, screamed, screamed.
+It was horrifying.

 It's terrifying.
+It's haunting.

-So we got speed and uh
+Okay.
+So we got speed and we're up.

-interview with Brett Reedy.
+Interview with Brett Reedy.

-Um, I'm at uh Drummond, Debbie Chase.
+I'm at Drummond, Debbie Chase.
+It looks like there's possibly,

-It looks like there's possibly uh, you know, um, maybe a struggle, a couple of things knocked down.
+maybe a struggle, a couple things knocked down.

 Wow.

-My voice is definitely I'm shaken.
+I'm shaking.
+My voice is definitely, I'm shaking.

 That call is haunting.

-After Leslie Prier's boss, Brett Reedy, calls 911 on the morning she failed to show for work, he and Leslie's husband, Sandy, do as they were instructed and wait outside for police to arrive.
+After Leslie Preer's boss, Brett Reedy, calls 911 on the morning she failed to show for work, he and Leslie's husband, Sandy, do as they were instructed and wait outside for police to arrive.

 Five, ten minutes went by, and when they showed up, Sandy, he kind of greeted them and they pulled their guns.
+And Sandy goes, whoa, you guys mean business, like kind of in a joking way.

-I think my gut was somebody hurt somebody and tried to clean it up.
+You know, that was a little odd.
+I think my gut was, somebody hurt somebody and tried to clean it up.

 Sandy's reaction was, she must have fallen down.

+Sandy was somewhat, I believe, in denial of what was probably in front of him.
 Brett was of the opinion that something bad had happened and that it wasn't just an accident.

 If Leslie's hurt and she's going to the hospital, why would it be cleaned up already?
+I asked him directly, I said, Sandy,

+you were upstairs awfully quick.
 Did you check everywhere?

 And as soon as I said that,